StefanBratanov/chotto/README.md

 * The seed is passed to a `BLS KeyGen` function which adds more randomness and ultimately generates the secret.

-The secrets only live in the Java process, so when logging in and signing your contribution via the browser there is no need to worry about the browser cache or cookies.
-After the Java process is terminated, all secrets will be wiped out from the memory.
+The secrets will only live in the Java process and will never be exposed to the internet.
+After the Java process is terminated, all secrets will be wiped out from memory.

 ## Usage